 The Maternal, Child and Family Health Coalition, newly renamed Generate Health, honored both the Signature Strong Start program and its director Maribeth Hollinshead with the Dr. Corrine Walentik Provider Award at the Standing Up for Mothers and Babies annual dinner on Oct.
 20 at the Chase Park Plaza Hotel in St. Louis.

 Signature Medical Group was awarded a Strong Start for Mothers and Newborns grant in 2013 from the Centers for Medicare and Medicaid Innovation.
-Signature's Strong Start program, developed through the grant, has helped more than 2,500 women from the St. Louis, Kansas City and Bolivar communities in Missouri.
+Signature's Strong Start program, developed through the grant, has helped more than 2,500 women from the St. Louis and Kansas City communities in Missouri.

 Signature's Strong Start program addresses all aspects of a woman's health, including physical, mental, and environmental aspects.
 The interdisciplinary team includes a nurse navigator, master's level social workers, and OB/GYN doctors and staff collaborating to coordinate care to address the unique needs of each patient.
 Social workers meet with patients to identify mental health and social needs that impact pregnancy outcomes.